igorf7/OWController/README.md

 1. The lower level, implemented on the STM32F103 microcontroller (Blue Pill PLus board).
    The USART1_TX (PA9) or USART2_TX (PA2) line of the microcontroller is used as a 1-Wire bus.
    A 4.7 kOhm pull-up resistor is required between the line and VCC.
-3. The upper level is a cross-platform (Qt) application for displaying data received from the lower level.
+3. The upper level is a cross-platform desktop application for displaying data received from the lower level.
 Data exchange between the lower and upper levels is carried out via USB (Custom HID Class device).
-The upper level application can be built for desktop and mobile platforms.
 ## Implemented
 The following functions have been implemented:\
 Reading data from device memory.\